 What this means for your property

-If you can see mould, the colony you cannot see is much larger.
-If the area is more than a small, isolated spot on a non-porous surface, a bleach bottle is not the right tool.
-The cheaper, faster and safer path is independent sampling first — so you know what genera are present, what condition rating applies, and what scope of remediation is actually required — followed by IICRC-certified work and a PRV to close the loop.
+If you can see mould, the colony you cannot see is almost always larger.
+For a small, isolated spot on a non-porous surface, a careful clean is perfectly reasonable.
+Beyond that, surface cleaning on its own rarely resolves the problem — so the cheaper, faster and safer path is usually to start with independent sampling.
+That tells you what genera are present, what condition rating applies, and what scope of remediation is actually required, followed by IICRC-certified work and a PRV to close the loop.
+It is about spending your effort where it will actually count.